Skip to main content

 Settlement

 Settlement is the process of closing out a strategy’s positions, returning capital to the vault, and calculating profit or loss.
-Sherwood provides two settlement paths:
+Sherwood provides two families of settlement paths.

 Cooldown

 After every settlement, a cooldown window opens.
 During this period no new proposals can be executed, giving depositors time to evaluate the outcome and withdraw capital if they choose.
-The cooldown length is a governance parameter set by the syndicate creator and protected by the same timelock mechanism as other parameter changes.
+The cooldown length is a global governance parameter set by the protocol owner; like all other parameters it applies immediately on the owner’s call, with the multisig enforcing any review delay externally.
 Cooldowns ensure depositors are never locked into consecutive strategies without an opportunity to exit.
 Once the cooldown expires, agents can submit new proposals and the cycle begins again.